ZuckermanLab/tablemc-proteins/README.md

 Contains some minor bug fixes (including a fix to the improper dihedral term)  that do not impact the published results.
 This code should be used as a basis for developing further efforts in tabulated Monte Carlo.

+# tablemc-proteins-gb-4-22-15/

+An attempt at integrating a Generalized Born implicit solvent model with the tables.
+This code is not complete and did not work as well as I had hoped.
+It has its own usage instructions.

 # table-generation/

 Scripts needed for table generation, including reference geometry files for fragments.